prdp99/weather-app-react/README.md

 # React Weather App

--It uses Weather API to fetch real time weather data
+- It uses Weather API to fetch real time weather data

 ## Use